wanxe/electron-transparent-chat/README.md

 ```bash
 npm install
 ```
-To make it run with your chat, simply add your username to the `.env` file found at `/src/renderer`
+To make it work and view your channel, simply add your username to the `.env` file found at `/src/renderer`

 ### Start developing ⚒️